cseanburns/electronic_resource_mgmt/src/09-markets-economics.md

 HTML documents with markup,
 XML documents like EPUB, and
 then also PDFs and others.
+Recently, they started using AI
-Why so many file formats?
+[to convert their books to audiobooks][gutenbergmicro] Why so many file formats?
 Text is text, right?
 In the print space,